Economy of the Democratic Republic of the Congo: Mining

-Through its expansive river system, 86% of the electricity in the country is hydroelectric.
-However, electricity is almost only available urban areas, and even there less than half of the population is able to use it.
-As of 2022, only 45% of the urban population, and 21.5% of the total population has access to electricity.
-At over 70%, charcoal is primary cooking fuel in the country, and almost the exclusive one in Kinshasa, wood and other biomass coming far second at around 20%.

 Exploitation of mineral substances by companies

 Geographical distribution of the global battery supply chain in 2024.

 The economy of the second largest country in Africa relies heavily on mining.
 The Congo is the world's largest producer of cobalt ore, and a major producer of copper and industrial diamonds.
 The Congo has more than 30% of the world's diamond reserves., mostly in the form of small, industrial diamonds.
 The coltan is a major source of tantalum, which is used in the fabrication of electronic components in computers and mobile phones.
 In 2002, tin was discovered in the east of the country, but, to date, mining has been done on a small scale.
 Manono in Central DRC has a significant deposit of lithium and tin with tantalum and niobium and is being developed by an Australian company.
 Production is expected in 2023.
 According to a 2011 report, the total value of the major mineral reserves in the DRC amounted to a total of over 300 billion US dollars at the time.

 Smuggling of the conflict minerals, coltan and cassiterite (ores of tantalum and tin, respectively), has helped fuel the war in the Eastern Congo.

 Today's larger mining companies are making changes and adhering to global demand for ESG (Environmental, Social and Governance) and IRMA (Initiative for Responsible Mining Assurance).
 One such globally recognised certification is the 3T iTSCi, the only widely implemented and accepted mineral traceability and due diligence system in the region for the 3T minerals—tin, tantalum and tungsten—an internationally recognised certification for responsible mining and traceability under the 2010 Dodd-Frank Act.
 Today, four central African countries, including the DRC, provides legitimate and ethical 3T minerals.
 ITSCI is the only industry initiative with standards 100% aligned with the OECD Guidance.
 Much has been done in the last 15 years, providing artisanal and small-scale miners a support network through iTSCi to build the foundations and regulate the industry.
 At the end of 2019 ITSCI has seen to 2000 mines, employment of around 80,000 miners, and the supply of over 2000 tonnes of tin, tantalum and tungsten minerals per month; the initiative has come a long way in the last decade.
 A report had been done by Pact in 2015, detailing iTSCi's progress over the previous five years; it discusses the successes, the challenges ahead and the work yet to be done.
 Entitled Unconflicted: Making Conflict-Free Mining a Reality in the DRC, Rwanda and Burundi.